Not a Skier? Top Winter Adventures in Bozeman Besides Skiing

 Photography Tips

 Yellowstone in winter is a photographer's dream.
 Imagine bison with frosty beards, geysers steaming against blue skies, and rivers cutting through blankets of snow.
-The cold drains batteries quickly, so keep extras in an inside pocket close to your body.
+The cold drains batteries quickly, so keep extra batteries in an inside pocket close to your body.
 A lightweight tripod helps with sunrise or sunset shots, and sunglasses are a lifesaver—the snow glare is no joke.

 Try Dog Sledding and Sleigh Rides

-Dog sledding isn't just a ride—it's an adventure.
+Dog sledding isn't just a ride, it's an adventure.
 Outfitters near Bozeman, Big Sky, and West Yellowstone run trips where a team of huskies pulls you across open meadows and forest trails.
 These dogs are fast, excited, and love to run, which makes the ride a blast.

 Horse-Drawn Sleigh Rides

 Sleigh rides are usually about 45 minutes to an hour, which makes them perfect before or after dinner.
 They're especially great for families with young kids or couples looking for a romantic evening.
+Make sure to bring winter gear!

 Practical Tips

-• Book early—both activities fill up fast on weekends and around the holidays.
+- Book early.
+Both activities fill up fast on weekends and around the holidays.

-• Sleigh rides are generally cheaper (around $50–$100 per person), while dog sledding is more of a splurge (often $150+ per person).
+- Sleigh rides are generally cheaper (around $50–$100 per person), while dog sledding is more of a splurge (often $150+ per person).

-• Bring a small cushion or blanket if you get cold easily—the wooden sled benches can be chilly.
+- Bring a small cushion or blanket if you get cold easily.
+The wooden sled benches can be chilly.

-• Don't forget your camera.
+- Don't forget your camera.
 The views of snowy peaks and wide-open valleys are incredible.

 Go Winter Hiking and Snowshoeing

 Just because the trails are covered in snow doesn't mean hiking season is over.
-Around Bozeman, winter is actually one of the best times to hit the trails—especially if you strap on snowshoes.
+Around Bozeman, winter is actually one of the best times to hit the trails, especially if you strap on snowshoes.
 It's quieter, the views are sharper, and you often get the mountains almost to yourself.

 Where to Go

-• Drinking Horse Mountain – Right across from the "M" trail, this loop is short but offers a nice workout and a great lookout point at the top.
+- Drinking Horse Mountain – Right across from the "M" trail, this loop is short but offers a nice workout and a great lookout point at the top.
 Snowshoes or microspikes are helpful here since the trail can get icy.

 Gear and Rentals